I know you’ve heard of Facebook Messenger marketing. I know you’ve heard of chatbots. And you may have wondered are chatbots as amazing as they say?

 First, there are more active users of messaging apps than there are users of social media sites!

 For all those millions of people using messaging apps, only a fraction of businesses are actively engaging with this massive audience.

 On Facebook, the ratio is less than five percent.
-Of the 6 million advertisers on Facebook, only 4.8% are using chatbots.
+Of the six million advertisers on Facebook, only 4.8% are using chatbots.

-And the chatbots that are in use by these businesses are extremely limited.
+And the chatbots that these businesses use are extremely limited.

 And Facebook Messenger isn’t the only channel that marketers are eyeing right now.

 Facebook recently announced that they’re merging Whatsapp, Messenger, and Instagram messaging into a single platform!
 That consolidation will result in an audience of 2.8 billion!